Men’s Summer Suits: A Gentleman’s Guide Everything you need to know about hot weather suiting

 The Chambray Suit

-Chambray, also known as cambric, is lightweight cotton fabric that is slightly glossy, very comfortable, and perfect for summer.
+Chambray, also known as cambric, is a lightweight cotton fabric that is slightly glossy, very comfortable, and perfect for summer.
 Recently, labels from Valentino to Armani to J. Crew have been introducing chambray in summer business suiting.
 The fabric, which is a close cousin to denim, is durable and sturdy but simultaneously flows as you move and is soft to the touch.

 Summer Suit Colors